In the coming weeks the EPI2ME Labs team will be rejigging our tutorial and workflow offerings to remove duplication

 - Introduction to Pychopper - see the instructions for using Pychopper here,

-pychopper is a preprocessing tool used within our wf-isoforms workflow.
+pychopper is a preprocessing tool used within our wf-transcriptomes workflow.

-- Isoform Tutorial - see wf-isoforms for a more fullsome
+- Isoform Tutorial - see wf-transcriptomes for a more fullsome

 and automated cDNA/RNA preprocessing and classification workflow.